 The Spanish explorer Sebastian Vizcaino sailed through the channel between Santa Barbara and the Channel Islands in December of 1602.
 There was a dense fog during the voyage and when the fog cleared the islands could be seen in the distance.
-The channel was named Santa Barbara because the ship traveled through this area on St. Barbara’s feast day, December 4th.
+The channel was named Santa Barbara because the ship traveled through this area on St. Barbara’s Feast Day, December 4th.
 The town of Santa Barbara was not named until 1782, when the Presidio and Mission (1786) were founded.
 The original name of the town or area was “La Laguna de Concepcion.”
-(I have no idea where that name came from.)

 Who was St. Barbara?